smallbets/userbase-samples/ugliest-todo-cordova/README.md

 ## Misc.

-Check out our [Userbase quickstart](https://userbase.com/docs/) for finer details on writing the `index.html` file from scratch.
+Check out the [Userbase quickstart](https://userbase.com/docs/) for finer details on writing the `index.html` file from scratch.
 It explains each section of the code step-by-step.
 The only differences between this repo's `index.html` file and the `index.html` file in the quickstart are:

 - The script tag at the top  - <i>this repo's `index.html` uses `cordova.js` to load the Userbase plugin</i>.
-- The `onDeviceReady` event listener - <i>Cordova fires this even once it finishes setting up the app</i>.
+- The `onDeviceReady` event listener - <i>Cordova fires this once it finishes setting up the app</i>.